Fostering an inclusive company culture

 Organizational Development Initiatives

-Mizuho aims to generate sustainable growth for its people and organization through a human resource development approach that supports the growth of individual employees and by emphasizing an organizational development approach that fosters collaborative relationships among employees.
-Our entities and departments have been focusing on issues related to improving relationships among supervisors and coworkers and the culture of our branches/offices.
-We have accordingly implemented initiatives to ensure psychological safety and create relationships that make it easier for employees to voice their true opinions.
+Some of our entities and branches/offices have focused on relationships among supervisors and coworkers and issues related to the culture of branches/offices, and by listening to the real voices of employees, have accordingly implemented initiatives to ensure psychological safety and create relationships that make it easier for employees to voice their true opinions.

 Mizuho Diversity & Inclusion Month

-Since 2019, Mizuho Diversity & Inclusion Month (Mizuho D&I Month) has been held in November as a way of further advancing diversity and inclusion across the Mizuho group.
+Since 2019, Mizuho Diversity & Inclusion Month (Mizuho D&I Month) has been held in November as a way of further advancing diversity, equity and inclusion across the Mizuho group.
 This group–wide, global, employee–led project focuses on listening to diverse perspectives, discussion and communication, and networking in a month–long program of events.

 In future Mizuho D&I Months, we will continue to promote change in employees' mindsets and behavior and drive the creation of new corporate value group–wide.